 * Most every place I was teaching with/for went the Zoom route.
 I have found with the “sharing” features on Zoom, it’s been the best way to teach dance/theater.
 Having that music going directly from my source to the student has brought more success with engagement.

-* Some things that have developed from the virtual teaching have been the fun games we have been able to do.
-One of my favorite activities is a Scavenger Hunt.
+* One of my favorite activities is a Scavenger Hunt.
 Most times they are themed, they add props for scenes, and are sources of motivation for scene work.

 * I have been doing quite a few Variety shows.
 This allows students to perform, work independently, and advance their craft.